rkdarst/scicomp/tut/algorithms-data-structures/algorithms-data-structures.rst

 This is :math:`O(N^2)`.

 Why?
-First and third lines combine to give a time of :math:`1+2+\cdots+N = \frac{N(N-1)}{2} = O(N^2)`.
+First and second lines combine to give a time of :math:`1+2+\cdots+N = \frac{N(N-1)}{2} = O(N^2)`.